 How would you describe your content across Instagram and what type of content would you say your audience knows you best for?

 I would say my niche is plus-size fashion and body positivity, but I also do makeup looks and some lifestyle.
 My content is definitely image based, but I’m moving more towards videos because of the benefits of TikTok and Reels.
-I think everyone knows now that short-form video is where you’re most likely to grow as the algorithms favour this type of content, especially on Instagram at the moment!
+I think everyone knows now that short-form video is where you’re most likely to grow as the algorithms favor this type of content, especially on Instagram at the moment!

 What Is Your Prefered Content Format To Post Across Instagram And Why?